jeongsol-kim/difference_finder/README.md

 ![structure](figures/structure.png)

 * This is my side-work.
-I'll improve the figure better for my next free-time 😅
+I'll improve the figure during my next free time 😅

 This repository is for finding difference between two images automatically using pytorch.